psd-tools/psd-tools/README.rst

-I also considered contributing to pypsd or psdparse, but they are GPL and I was not totally satisfied with the interface and the code (they are really fine, it's me having specific style requirements).
+I also considered contributing to pypsd or psdparse, but they are GPL and I was not totally satisfied with the interface and the code (they are really fine, that's me having specific style requirements).

 So I finally decided to roll out yet another implementation that should be MIT-licensed, systematically based on the specification_